GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 This validator validates when the page (or other DataObject that has an ElementalArea) is saved or published - but not necessarily when the blocks within the ElementalArea are saved or published.
 This means content authors can work around the validation errors if they really want to.

 ## RegexFieldsValidator
 This validator is used to require field values to match a specific regex pattern.
-Often it will make sense to have this validation inside a custom FormField implementation, but for one-of specific pattern validation of fields that don't warrant their own FormField this validator is perfect.
+Often it will make sense to have this validation inside a custom FormField implementation, but for one-off specific pattern validation of fields that don't warrant their own FormField this validator is perfect.
 It uses (so has all of the functionality and methods of) the [ValidatesMultipleFieldsWithConfig](#validatesmultiplefieldswithconfig) trait.

 Any value that cannot be converted to a string cannot be checked against regex and so is ignored, and therefore implicitly passes validation.

-In the below example, NotOnlyNumbersField field must match one of the specified regex patterns.
+In the below example, the NotOnlyNumbersField field must match one of the specified regex patterns.
 ```php
 RegexFieldsValidator::create([
     'NotOnlyNumbersField' => [